Strain induced spin vortex and Majorana Kramer's pairs in doped topological insulators with nematic superconductivity: Zero-energy solutions

-The doped topological insulator with the nematic superconductivity belongs to the DIII symmetry class due to presence of both time-reversal and particle-hole conjugation symmetries.
+The considered system belongs to the DIII symmetry class due to the presence of both time-reversal and particle-hole conjugation symmetries.
 This class is characterized by the topological invariant $Z_2$, which is associated with the time-reversal symmetry~\cite{Schnyder2008,Chiu2016}

 Here Pf is a pfaffian, elements of a skew-symmetric matrix $w_{ij}(k)= \langle u_i(k) |\hat{T}| u_j(k) \rangle$ are calculated at time-reversal invariant momenta ${\bf K}$ in the reduced Brillouin zone, $u_i$ are eigenvectors of the Hamiltonian~\eqref{BdG} at $k_z=0$.
-We found that $Z_2$ is trivial for the spin vortex of type I and non-trivial for the spin vortex of type II
+We found (see for details Appendix C) that $Z_2$ is trivial for the vortex of type I and non-trivial for the vortex of type II

 Thus, the spin vortices of different types are topologically different.